top of page

 Honors Level:

 Student is capable, highly motivated and is clear about goals for post-secondary education, demonstrating the ability to achieve the higher standards demanded by advanced level courses.
 Requirements include, but are not limited to, proficiency or advanced status in reading and writing, superior grades from prior year’s courses, and ability to complete rigorous assignments.
-MAP universal screener, teacher recommendation and historical data sets are used to assist with placement at the appropriate level.
+Teacher recommendation and historical data sets are used to assist with placement at the appropriate level.

 Student has met the state mandated guidelines for the gifted program and has been identified for gifted services through a GIEP.